 Notes

 - Make sure your butter is cold.
 Otherwise, the dough may get too soft to work with.
-I also used unsalted butter, so if you use salted, keep in mind the crust may have a slightly salty taste.

 - If you don’t have a pastry cutter, you can use a fork, your fingers or a food processor.
 Just make sure some small pieces of butter remain throughout the dough.